ashewx/Demo-Data-Visuals/README.md

 # Demo Data Visuals
-CSE 412 Project: Movie Recommendation Database
+Movie Recommendation Database
-Phase 3: Build a web application
+Build a web application

 Our web application must be run in Python 2.7 (Don't even attempt using Python 3)